nazimur-rahiman/sparkle-dental/site/content/services/_index.md

     imageUrl: img/quang-tri-nguyen-t-iifflk3ku-unsplash.jpg
-  - heading: "Cosmetic dentistry - A New Smile Awaits: Transformative Veneers and Laminates"
+  - heading: "COSMETIC DENTISTRY - A NEW SMILE AWAITS: TRANSFORMATIVE VENEERS AND LAMINATES"
     text: >+
       Dental veneers/ Laminates are thin, custom-made shells crafted from tooth-colored materials designed to cover the front surface of teeth.